kex0/batch-face-swap/README.md

 2. Select `Batch Face Swap` script.
 3. Paste a path of the folder containing your images in the `Images directory` textbox.
 4. (Optional) It may sometimes fail to find a face if the face is very small in comparison to the size of the image.
-So, you can tell it to split the image and look at the smaller portions of the image by using the `How many times to divide image` slider.
+So, you can tell it to split the image and look at the smaller portions of the image by using the `How many images to divide into` slider.
 (don't worry it will stitch the image back together)
 5. Click `Generate`